 The MDG Technology for Kanban Diagrams provides four kinds of pre-defined Kanban diagram, as described here.
-To create one of these diagrams, open the 'New Diagram' dialog, select 'Kanban' in the left-hand pane and choose one of the diagram types from the right-hand pane.
+To create one of these diagrams, open the 'New Diagram' dialog, use the 'Select From' header to select the 'Software Construction > Kanban Perspective' in the left-hand pane and choose one of the diagram types from the right-hand pane.

 Diagram Type Description Basic The Basic Kanban diagram contains these lanes: Backlog Queue In Progress Done The Basic Kanban diagram doesn't have a lane binding to any element property.
 Backlog The Backlog Kanban diagram contains these lanes: Low Medium High Critical The lanes are bound to the element Priority, so that moving elements between lanes will automatically update their Priority to the name of the lane.
-Iteration The Iteration Kanban diagram contains these lanes: Oueue In Progress Test/Review Done The lanes are bound to the element Phase, so that moving elements between lanes will automatically update their Phase to the name of the lane.
+Iteration The Iteration Kanban diagram contains these lanes: Queue In Progress Test/Review Done The lanes are bound to the element Phase, so that moving elements between lanes will automatically update their Phase to the name of the lane.
 Complete The Complete Kanban diagram contains these lanes:

 Ready for Release

 • Staging

-Production
+• Production

 • Done

 The lanes are bound to the element Phase, so that moving elements between lanes will automatically update their Phase to the name of the lane.